Bonte7/todolist-v1/README.md

 # todolist-v1
-This is a practice project, just messing around with some EJS and more javascript.
+This project displays a To-Do list where the user can update, delete, and create new To-Do's or To-Do lists.